 Rachele choose The Newark School of Violin Making in England.
 Being the only bow maker at the school at that time, she agreed to teach bow rehairing and basic repairs, one evening a week, to students who were interested - proved invaluable to most and also enabled Rachele to keep keen with sharing the knowledge she had.
 After completing two in-depth years of violin/viola making, playing, machining, varnishing, instrument setup & repairs, Rachele returned to Canada to continue her work with Michael Vann.

-During the next 2 intense two years, Rachele obtained a Forestry diploma from Malaspina University, while also working part-time in her parents shop.
+During the next two years, Rachele obtained a Forestry diploma from Malaspina University in Nanimo BC, while also working part-time in her parents shop.
 She later relocated to Prince George British Columbia in 1991 where her services were greatly needed, and established her Violin Shop.
 She raised her awe inspiring, highly educated, soulful and brilliantly talented daughter, who through the years kept Rachele focused to achieve higher heights in growing a successful business.

 The Rococo Violin Shop has been able to teach and educate players, students, music store owners and teachers the 'professional tradition' of properly repaired and set up instruments.
 It has been a difficult yet fully rewarding life path that has brought great joy; seeing both professionals and young students excited about having their instruments and bows work at their best.